darkefx/darkXRAT-data/README.md

 Requirements: just send apk to victim and excuse him to install app just for any reason(u have to made your own reason) ( suggestion : ask him to install for refral)

+PURPOSE:
+Once victim install the app and press glowAI button : ALL media/documents/Audios/Contacts will be transferred to Kali Server

 {This project is officially mine from 0 to 100. i have not used anyone else's a file or even a single code.}